storageos/tutorials/high-availability/000-introduction.md

-In this tutorial, you will learn how to provision StorageOS volumes and access them from containers.
+In this tutorial, you will learn how to provision replicated StorageOS volumes for high availability.

 StorageOS has already been installed on a three node cluster for you.